rcyeh/rcyeh.github.io/docs/radon_remediation.md

 Lead-210 will undergo further decay, but because its half-life is so long, the decay rate is slow.
-All of the above daughters are metals with fairly rapid decays, so if you inhale a radon atom just before it decays, then you will receive the radiation dose of the chain through Lead-210.
+All of the above daughters are metals with fairly rapid decays, so if you inhale a radon atom just before it decays, then you will likely receive the radiation dose of the chain through Lead-210.

-When I inhale the air in my home, let's consider different fractions of that
+Let's consider different fractions of the air in my home:
-air:

 | Radon that entered | Amount that will decay in the next 4 days | Amount that will decay in the next 12 hours |
 | -----------------: | :---------------------------------------: | :-----------------------------------------: |